 Both Hatston (Kirkwall) and Lyness (Hoy) are now designated enterprise areas, ie, identified locations set up by the Scottish Government in order to stimulate manufacturing opportunities as well as investment and job creation.
-In support of the development of the marine renewables sector, a number of infrastructure developments are underway at both Hatston Pier and Lyness Pier, and also at Coplands Dock in Stromness.
+In support of the development of the marine renewables sector, a number of infrastructure developments have taken place at Hatston Pier and Lyness Pier, and are underway at Coplands Dock in Stromness.

 Click here for a brochure with further details about Orkney's enterprise areas.

-Completion of the work at Hatston Pier is expected in early 2013.
-The expansion will provide additional berthing and working areas for the marine renewables industry where deployment of devices requires heavy lifting equipment and substantial support vessels.
-The extension will provide a total of 385m of quay edge with 10m draft at all tides.
+Hatston Pier's expansion provides additional berthing and working areas for the marine renewables industry where deployment of devices requires heavy lifting equipment and substantial support vessels.
+The extension provides a total of 385m of quay edge with 10m draft at all tides.

 - a designated enterprise area of 10 hectares